pthew/alone/go_alone_01.md

 I missed something: I did not see Falco approach.
 He grabbed me and ran into the woods.

-Manfred pursued us and managed to catch up just as we entered into a rocky grove.
+Manfred pursued us and managed to catch up just as we entered a rocky grove.
 There was a brief struggle and Manfred wrestled me from Falco's grasp.
 Falco then grabbed a stone and swung it at Manfred several times.
 Manfred managed to dodge the first few but was hit by a glancing blow,